leisegang/bittube-miner-hive/README.md

-# HiveOS Custom Miner Integration
+# HiveOS Custom Miner Integration for Talleo

 Tested on [AMD cards only](#notes).